 What Time of Year Should I Repot my Bonsai Olive?

 An olive tree is slow to grow.
-Nevertheless, when it reaches the point where you want to turn into bonsai it will have been through the process of flowering and fruiting.
+Nevertheless, when it reaches the point where you want to turn it into bonsai, it will have gone through the process of flowering and fruiting.
 This takes a toll on the tree.

 Always repot your bonsai in the early spring.
 This is the best time to start using the wire to shape the tree, and it will be more likely to survive the repotting process that involves a lot of change for the plant.